2022 Vintage and Single Quinta Vintage Ports

 Taylor, Sentinel 2022 ****

-Tasted twice: the first release of a blend of wines from Taylor’s own quintas in the Pinhão Valley including Terra Feita, Casa Nova, Junco and Eira Velha (as well as new properties in the upper part of the valley; Bragão, Bucheiro, Vedejosa and Arruda), this is effectively a Taylor’s second label vintage: deep opaque, crimson colour; open, fragrant and violety on the nose with lovely soft, ripe fleshy fruit to match, (already a very pure expression of the Pinhão Valley) backed by dusty tannins which rise in the mouth to a good firm finish.
+Tasted three times: the first release of a blend of wines from Taylor’s own quintas in the Pinhão Valley including Terra Feita, Casa Nova, Junco and Eira Velha (as well as new properties in the upper part of the valley; Bragão, Bucheiro, Vedejosa and Arruda), this is effectively a Taylor’s second label vintage: deep opaque, crimson colour; open, fragrant and violety on the nose with lovely soft, ripe fleshy fruit to match, (already a very pure expression of the Pinhão Valley) backed by dusty tannins which rise in the mouth to a good firm finish.
 Not big but very elegant.
 This can be enjoyed now if you like young vintage Port but I suggest keeping it for five years more at least.
 2030 – 2045 plus.
 17.5

 Barros 2022 ****